pmem/kvdk/doc/benchmark.md

     -threads: Number of threads of benchmark.

-    -space: PMEM space that allocate to the KVDK instance.
+    -space: PMem space that allocate to the KVDK instance.

     -max_write_threads: Max concurrent write threads of the KVDK instance, set it to the number of the hyper-threads for performance consideration.